For many, the biggest advantage of becoming a U.S. citizen is that you can sponsor future immigration visas for members of your family.

 If you intend to pool your income, as described above, you will need to submit proof of a family relationship with those individuals (through birth certificates, for example).

-As always, you must accompany these documents with certified English translations.
+As always, you must submit these documents with certified English translations, if applicable.

 Step 5: Gather and Submit Supporting Documents

 Following the submission of your Affidavit of Support, you will need to gather supporting documents to submit to the NVC.

 The exact documents that you need will vary depending on which embassy or consulate will be processing your application.

 If you are unsure of which documents you need, you can check by using the USCIS’s document finder tool.

 After you have gathered the required documents, submit photocopies of each one to the NVC.

 Make sure you do not submit the original copy, as you will need it for your visa interview.

 Each of the documents you send in must be accompanied by a certified English translation.